-SECTION 15: APPLICABLE LAW
+SECTION 19: APPLICABLE LAW

-This agreement shall be governed by the laws of the State of Vermont.
+This agreement shall be governed by the laws of the State of Vermont, without regard to its conflict-of-law principles.

-SECTION 16: REMEDIES CUMULATIVE
+SECTION 20: REMEDIES CUMULATIVE

 The rights and remedies herein are cumulative and not exclusive of other rights and remedies which may be granted or provided by law.